robinnewhouse/DataMCDijetTopology/README.md

 exact 'pack' of plots with different event level cuts, if necessary.

 InputManager.cxx:
-This tool takes the input file given to dmd-control-plots and loads all branches into TChains to be processed by DMDSelector
+This tool takes the input file given to dmd-control-plots and loads all branches into TChains to be processed by DataMCbackgroundSelector

 DMDHistoTagged.cxx:
 A utility class for making it easy to fill combinations of tagged/vetoed/inclusive plots without much boilerplate code.

-DMDSelector.cxx:
+DataMCbackgroundSelector.cxx:
 The meat of the package that creates the final control plots.
 This is derived from a TSelector.

 WeightTool.cxx:
 This tool performs two main tasks:
-1. Loading the cross sections, filter efficiencies, and number of events in each MC sample as gathered by grid/get_xsection.py and listed in DataMCdijetsTools/data/sample_weights.txt
+1. Loading the cross sections, filter efficiencies, and number of events in each MC sample as gathered by grid/get_xsection.py and listed in DataMCbackgroundTools/data/sample_weights.txt
-2. Veto bugged high-weight events (pulled from DataMCdijetsTools/data/bugged_events.txt)
+2. Veto bugged high-weight events (pulled from DataMCbackgroundTools/data/bugged_events.txt)

-#### DataMCdijetsTools/util
+#### DataMCbackgroundTools/util

 dmd-control-plots.cxx:
 Produces raw histograms for control plots.